ShaheerAnis/colorization/README.md

-# Car Registration Assesment Task
+# Anime Colorization Assesment Task
-# Flask app with Marshmallow Schemas
+# Flask app with GAN model and SQLite

 ### Use-Case
 You have been given a real world challenge to generate reports on registration of cars.
 Let’s